 Real gasoline prices continued to trend lower after 1985, and, by the end of the 1990s, real gasoline prices had receded to record low levels.
-This pattern changed abruptly at the beginning of 1999, when OPEC member countries phased in several cuts to production quotas.
-The real price of gasoline surged 43 percent by the summer of 2001 before the weakening world economy put downward pressure on crude oil prices.
+This pattern changed abruptly at the beginning of 1999, when the Organization of Petroleum Exporting Countries (OPEC) members phased in several cuts to production quotas.
+The real price of gasoline surged 43% by the summer of 2001 before the weakening world economy put downward pressure on crude oil prices.
 The relief was short lived, however.
-Gas prices began to rise again in early 2002, when political turmoil in Venezuela shut down much of the country's crude oil production; real crude prices climbed 588 percent and gasoline prices climbed 127 percent by summer 2008, and then collapsed when the financial crisis spread from the housing sector to the rest of the economy and interrupted aggregate demand.
+Gas prices began to rise again in early 2002, when political turmoil in Venezuela shut down much of the country's crude oil production; real crude prices climbed 588% and gasoline prices climbed 127% by summer 2008, and then they collapsed when the financial crisis spread from the housing sector to the rest of the economy and interrupted aggregate demand.

-B. Oil shocks in macro DSGE models
+B. Oil Shocks in Macro DSGE Models

 Economists take a keen interest in oil prices because these episodes of steep increases in prices were often followed by recessions.
-The literature has introduced into macro models four principle channels through which oil or energy shocks can lead to recessions: (i) Energy serves as an important input to production; (ii) energy is an important consumption good; (iii) changes in energy prices lead to costly shifts in demand across sectors; and (iv) the policy response to oil price shocks includes monetary tightening, a move that depresses output.
-Often layered on top of these channels are forces that multiply and propagate the effects of oil price shocks on aggregate output, such as real wage rigidities (e.g. Bruno and Sachs (1982), Blanchard and Galí (2010), Blanchard and Riggi (2009)), imperfect competition (Rotemberg and Woodford (1996)), variable utilization rates (Finn (2000)), vintage capital effects (Atkeson and Kehoe (1999), Wei (2009)), and multiplier effects created by externalities across firms (Aguiar-Conraria and Wen (2007)).
+The literature has introduced into macro models four principle channels through which oil or energy shocks can lead to recessions: (i) energy serves as an important input to production; (ii) energy is an important consumption good; (iii) changes in energy prices lead to costly shifts in demand across sectors; and (iv) the policy response to oil price shocks includes monetary tightening, a move that depresses output.
+Often layered on top of these channels are forces that multiply and propagate the effects of oil price shocks on aggregate output, such as real wage rigidities (e.g., Bruno and Sachs 1982; Blanchard and Riggi 2009; Blanchard and Galí 2010), imperfect competition (Rotemberg and Woodford 1996), variable utilization rates (Finn 2000), vintage capital effects (Atkeson and Kehoe 1999; Wei 2009), and multiplier effects created by externalities across firms (Aguiar-Conraria and Wen 2007).
 We will briefly discuss each of these channels and point out which parameters in these DSGE models are suspected to have changed over time.

-Energy as an input to production
+1. Energy as an Input to Production

-Berndt and Wood (1975), Bruno and Sachs (1982), and Pindyck and Rotemberg (1983) were among the first to study energy price shocks in a framework that accommodated energy as an input to production.
+Berndt and Wood (1975), Bruno and Sachs (1982), and Pindyck and Rotemberg (1983) were among the first to study energy price shocks in a framework that accommodates energy as an input to production.
 The strength of this channel is limited, however, by the small share of energy in total production costs, even in the 1970s.
-Finn (1991, 2000) modifies the standard model to reflect the notion that the energy requirements of installed capital are often fixed, and thus energy must be used in fixed proportions to capital utilization.
+Finn (1991, 2000) modifies the standard model to reflect the notion that the energy requirements of installed capital are often fixed, and thus energy must be used in fixed proportions to capital use.
 This feature makes output more sensitive to increases in energy prices.

 In many of the models mentioned above, a decrease in the amount of oil required to produce a unit of output would reduce the effect of oil shocks on the aggregate economy.
-This result suggests that increases over time in the fuel efficiency of many types of production technology may have weakened the relationship between of oil price and real output.
+This result suggests that increases over time in the fuel efficiency of many types of production technology may have weakened the relationship between oil price and real output.
 In addition, structural parameters not directly related to the use of energy can also affect the transmission of energy price shocks in DSGE models.
 For example, Blanchard and Galí (2010) show that a decline in the rigidity of wages in these types of models reduces the effects of oil price shocks on output.